devdogio/lospro-docs/Components/IObserver.md

 # IObserver

-Observers are used to detect targets and are the wrappers for  [ISight](ISight.md).
+Observers are used to detect targets and are the wrappers for `ISight`.
 The observers receive all callbacks.

 ## Example code